hunter-yeago/Archive-Study-Decks/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
+DEFAULT TEXT TO REPLACE _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

 1. Clone the repo
    ```sh